IamoBin2162/IamoBin2162.github.io/README.md

     'printf "Hello"
     # this is OK
-    # but only for the callings that needs at least one argument not more !
+    # but only for the callings that they need at least one argument, not more !
     # 'printf "Hello", "World"
     # not OK
     # note that for this one, it needs to be started with '